ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-g reatarkaUa little peeai la a
+The fonowing reatarkaUa little peeai la a
 ntribatatloa to the San Franelseo Tim.
 . &#x27;root the pea of Mr. Q. A. DeaWag.
 The
 &#x27;eader wlH notice that eaeh line ie a quota